Key Points

 What are hookworms, and how does my dog become infected?

 These parasites then reproduce inside your pet’s intestinal tract and form eggs that are excreted through dog feces.
-The eggs hatch into larvae (young hookworms) and live in the soil.
-Hookworm larvae can infect your dog through skin contact, by ingesting contaminated dirt or soil, or by licking fur (cleaning).
+The eggs hatch into young hookworms and live in the soil.
+Hookworm larvae can infect your dog through skin contact, ingestion of contaminated dirt or soil, or by licking their (potentially dirty) fur.

-Hookworms are parasites that feed on the blood of your dog, which can result in blood loss and anemia.
-These parasites can be a serious threat to malnourished young puppies who may not be able to survive the blood loss without a transfusion and extensive hospitalization and care.
+Hookworm parasites feed on your dog’s blood, which results in blood loss and anemia.
+These parasites can be a serious threat to malnourished young puppies, who may not be able to survive the blood loss without a transfusion and extensive hospitalization.

-In addition to blood loss, hookworms can cause diarrhea.
+In addition to blood loss, hookworms can cause diarrhea in dogs and puppies.
 In severe cases, infected dogs may also experience weight loss.

 How does my dog get diagnosed with hookworms?

 Hookworms in dogs are diagnosed with a routine fecal test.
-A sample of dog feces (AKA poop) will be examined under a microscope for hookworm eggs as well as hookworm antigen (a protein on the surface of a hookworm parasite) to identify the parasite.
+A veterinarian will examine a sample of dog feces under a microscope to check for hookworm eggs as well as hookworm antigen (a protein marker found on the surface of hookworms) to identify the parasite.

 How do I treat hookworm parasites in my dog?